byui-cse/cse251-course/week10/teach1.md

 ## Assignment

-The fiel `team1.c` contains instructions on this team activity.
+The file `team1.c` contains instructions on this team activity.

 ## Compiling C Programs